A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### C16.
 Infernal Engines (XP 40)
   - award XP for figuring out how to open the floodgates, regardless of their negotiations with Avaxial
-  - The infernal engines are powered by the life force of living creatures within both circles.
-When the water reaches flood level the circles activate, each creature is drained 1 as the activation energy is ripped from their body, and the floodgates open.
+  - Infernal Engine: [Curse, Death]
-  - Karzoug originally imprisoned the Pit Fiends here as a demonstration of both his power and cruelty.
-The circles prevent the fiends from using any of their abilities or recovering from the drain.
-Karzoug intended that the fiends would power the dam for over a thousand years; and he is likely surprised and impressed they lasted for ten times that amount.
-Though the reason for this is that the circles containment was not perfect and this allowed the pit fiends to recover incredibly slowly and prolong their suffering.
+    - The magical circle drains the life force of the creature within the circle to power the floodgate.
+Though the magic has waned over the millennia, it still requires a DC29 fortitude save or the creature within becomes drained 1 and sickened 1, or has its sickened and drained values increased by 1.
+The sickened value cannot be reduced below the drained value while afflicted with this curse.
+If the creature critically fails this save, the drained value gained from this failed save does not reduce by 1 with rest as it would normally, and must be magically restored.

  ## Part 4: The Haunted Heart (XP 70, Party Level 9/10)

 ### A Desperate Plea (XP 30 story reward for following)